-Done incorrectly, a lat pulldown can lend itself to injury, especially from common mistakes such as using forearms instead of your back; letting your elbows go backward, or performing the lat pulldown too quickly.
+Done incorrectly, a lat pulldown or straight arm pulldown can lend itself to injury, especially from common mistakes such as using forearms instead of your back; letting your elbows go backward, or performing the lat pulldown too quickly.

 So while lat pulldowns are an excellent exercise, there’s a need for alternatives.
 In this article, we’ll cover you a guide to the best alternatives and then give you frequently asked questions about lat pulldown exercises.

 What the exercise is

 The classic pull up is a staple workout for a reason.
 Like a lat pulldown, pullups mostly target back muscles.
 Generally, performing a pull up requires three stages: the first position, where you hang from the bottom; the mid position, as you pull halfway up, and the final position, as your chin exceeds the bar.

 In order to do a proper pull-up, you should grip the bar with both hands, shoulder width apart, and hang with elbows facing out.

 As you pull yourself up, your back should be held firmly, but you should make sure not to tense your neck too much.
 After your chin exceeds the bar, come down for the completion of a rep.

 Pullups are beneficial in a number of ways.
 For one, lat pulldown, pullups are considered a compound exercise, meaning they engage multiple joints and muscles at once, mostly for the upper body and back.
 Unlike some full body or even upper body exercises, pullups are actually considered relatively gentle on joints.